 Hi Ben, welcome to ‘Day in the life of…”.

 My role at Groundwork is Community Enabler, I work on the Tesco Bags of Help Programme.
 Currently I encourage and support community groups with applying for grants up to £4,000 for projects that benefit their local community.

 How long have you worked here and what were you doing beforehand?

 I have worked at Groundwork for 2 ½ years.
-Before I worked here I was a Design & Technology Teacher at a secondary school.
+Before I worked here I was a Development Officer for a Youth Charity.

 What’s the most satisfying part of your role?

 The most satisfying part of my role is seeing community groups that I have helped be awarded a grant, and deliver a project that achieves great outcomes for it’s beneficiaries.
 I have really enjoyed building strong relationships with the Tesco Community Champions over the years too.

 How have you changed as a result of your role?